Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 — Petechial hemorrhage

-— Bleeding in joint space
+— Bleeding in the joint space

 — Bleeding in other potential spaces- pleural, peritoneal